St. Augustine movement: General characteristics

-St. Augustine was a city with a population of about 15,000 and was largely dependent on tourism.
-Black people accounted for 23% of the population but racial segregation and Jim Crow prevented them from playing any sort of role in the local political and economic affairs.
+St. Augustine was a city with a population of about 15,000 and was one of Florida’s major tourist attractions in the pre–Disney World era, with many businesses reliant on the tourist trade.
+In 1964, Black people accounted for 23% of the population but racial segregation and Jim Crow prevented them from playing any sort of role in the local political and economic affairs.

 History

 Robert Hayling

 Dr. Robert Hayling is generally considered the "father" of the St. Augustine movement.
 A Tallahassee native, Hayling served as an Air Force officer, and then became the first black dentist in Florida to be elected to the American Dental Association.
 He set up business in St. Augustine in 1960 and joined the local National Association for the Advancement of Colored People (NAACP) that year.
 Under his leadership the local chapter was growing and began to put pressure on the local government to desegregate the city.
 An opportunity to protest came in 1963 as St. Augustine was preparing for its 400th anniversary.
 The local NAACP wrote a letter to Vice President Lyndon B. Johnson asking that he cancel his visit to St. Augustine in March 1963 where he was planning on dedicating a Spanish landmark.

 While the campaign was successful at convincing Vice President Lyndon B. Johnson to speak before an interracial audience in St. Augustine, it had no effect on the overall Jim Crow laws.
 The NAACP campaign lacked a direct action component and Hayling believed that this was a major failing.
 Hayling founded an NAACP Youth Council that engaged in nonviolent direct action, including wade-ins at the local segregated swimming pools.